MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

 <a name="ManagePending"> </a>
 ## Manage pending users

-A "pending user" is someone who was invited to a Viva Engage network but hasn't ever signed in.
-Pending users can be added to communities.
+A *pending user* is someone who was invited to a Viva Engage network but hasn't ever signed in.
+Pending users can be added to communities and receive announcement notification emails from community admins.
+As in all Office products, pending users are visible in the community member list.

-Pending users receive announcement notification emails from community admins.
-If users don't want to receive announcements from a particular community, they can sign in to their Viva Engage account and leave the community.
+To stop receiving announcements from a particular community, users can sign in to Viva Engage and leave the community.
 Or, they can follow the unsubscribe link in the email to unsubscribe from all Viva Engage emails.

-As in all Office products, pending users are visible in the community member list even if they have never signed in.

 <a name="InviteGuests"> </a>
 ## Invite guests